Opening Night (video game): Gameplay

 Players create, direct, and perform mystery plays in a lifelike theatre, featuring The Children's Theatre Company actors in period costumes.
 They do this by manipulating multimedia including 40 actors, 100 sets, and 300 props to create stories.
 Lighting, music, and sound effects can be later added.
 To access an item, players first choose the Category Viewer to choose the category, then next the Item Viewer to choose the item.
 Double-clicking on the item places it onto the stage.
 The game was curriculum-driven; it aimed to allow students to use their creativity to write scripts and create plays for assessments, and to use their imagination.

 A timer helps synchronise actions, while the recorder is used to capture action.
-Text-to-speech technology allows the player to hear the character say what they have written; however if words are mispronounced they are encouraged to type the words out phonetically instead.
+Text-to-speech technology allows the player to hear the character say what they have written, but if words are mispronounced they are encouraged to type the words out phonetically instead.
 Star Tribune commented that the dialogue can either appear at the bottom of the screen like movie subtitles, or spoken in a "Stephen Hawking monotone".